Marceillo/eco-shave/README.md

 - **django-allauth==0.54.0**: An integrated set of Django applications addressing authentication, registration, account management, and third-party (social) account authentication.
 - **django-braces==1.16.0**: A collection of reusable class-based view mixins for Django that simplify common patterns in view logic.
 - **django-countries==7.6.1**: A Django application that provides a country field for models and a list of countries with their ISO codes.
-- **django-crispy-forms==2.3**: A Django application that helps manage the rendering of forms with a focus on DRY (Don't Repeat Yourself) principles and flexibility in form layout.
+- **django-crispy-forms==2.3**: A Django application that helps manage the rendering of forms with a focus on DRY (Don't Repeat Yourself) principles and flexibility in the form layout.
 - **django-extensions==3.2.3**: A collection of custom extensions for Django that enhance the development experience with additional management commands and features.
 - **django-model-utils==5.0.0**: A set of utilities for Django models that provide additional functionality such as inherited model fields and model managers.
 - **django-star-ratings==0.9.2**: A Django application that allows users to rate items using star ratings, providing an intuitive feedback mechanism.
 - **django-storages==1.14.4**: A Django library that provides storage backends for various cloud storage services like Amazon S3 and Google Cloud Storage.
-- **gunicorn==23.0.0**: A Python WSGI HTTP server for UNIX that serves web applications in a concurrent manner, ideal for production environments.
+- **gunicorn==23.0.0**: A Python WSGI HTTP server for UNIX that concurrently serves web applications, ideal for production environments.
 - **jmespath==1.0.1**: A query language for JSON, allowing you to extract and transform JSON data easily from Python applications.
 - **oauthlib==3.2.2**: A generic, spec-compliant implementation of OAuth for Python, enabling secure authorization flows in applications.
 - **pillow==10.4.0**: The Python Imaging Library fork (PIL) that adds image processing capabilities to your Python interpreter.